Highly Skilled Professional(i)(a) – Automatic Points Calculation, Requirements, and Benefits

 ・Return together when leaving Japan, etc. (additional conditions apply)

-3. Required Documents for HSP (i)
+3. Required Documents for HSP(i)(a)

 Required documents are subject to frequent changes due to legal revisions.
 Always check the latest information on the Immigration Services Agency (ISA) website.